N-Methyltaurine: Preparation

 which yields pure N-methyltaurine upon saturation with CO_{2} and removal of the precipitated sodium bicarbonate.

 Properties

 N-Methyltaurine is a white powdery solid which is readily soluble in water.

 Use

-N-Methyltaurine (or its sodium salt) is used as a polar head group in surfactants from the class of taurides (acylaminoethanesulfonates), sometimes also called methyltaurates.
+N-Methyltaurine (or its sodium salt) is used as a polar head group in surfactants from the class of taurates (Also called taurides, or acylaminoethanesulfonates).
 The Taurides are characterized by excellent foaming - even in the presence of oil and skin fats - and foam stability, with good skin compatibility and broad pH stability.
 The market breakthrough for N-methyltaurine as a hair restorer is still pending.